sarrettb/dev/redtangle/BUILDING.md

     cmake --version

-Set the current directory to the redtangle-cpp folder:
+Set the current directory to the redtangle folder:

     cd dev/redtangle